 When you trade services or products your tax implications have just begun!
 You may be required to file Form 1099-MISC (PDF), Miscellaneous Income.
 Refer to the Form 1099-MISC Instructions (PDF) to determine if you have to file this form.

 And, generally, you report this income on Form 1040, Schedule C (PDF), Profit or Loss from Business.

 Failing to report income can result in penalties and late fees, not to mention being drug through the awful process of being audited.
 If you’ve been bartering and failed to report this income, correct your return by filing a Form 1040X (PDF), Amended U.S. Individual Income Tax Return.
 Refer to Topic 308 for information on filing an amended return.

-In fact, check out this article on PetaPixel about the “Pixel Trade”.
+In fact, check out this article from PetaPixel about the “Pixel Trade”.
 An Australian photographer has been traveling for two years living solely on trades.
 In the United States, as this article’s tax information is based, this would have the photographer reporting lots of income, and being assessed penalties if not done.

 Is bartering a red flag?

 If you don’t report it and it is uncovered, sure thing – you can get in trouble!
 But as far as the engagement of barter transactions, this does not constitute any more of a red flag in the IRS’ eyes.

 Whew!
 That was a lot of tax information to take in, but be sure to check out the legal information on bartering here.